The compact support property for solutions to stochastic heat equations with stable noise: Introduction and main results

-There is a growing literature on spde driven by multiplicative white stable noise, or more generally by multiplicative heavy-tailed white L\'evy noise.
-Some recent references of interest include \cite{B2013, BCL2021, C2017, CK2022}.
-However, many recent advances concern equations with Lipschitz noise coefficients, which excludes \eqref{e_spde1} except in the well-studied case $\gamma = 1$.
-More general work on equations with L\'evy noise, e.g. the Hilbert space-valued solution theory of \cite{PZbook}, also tend to exclude equations such as \eqref{e_spde1}.
+There is a growing literature on SPDEs driven by multiplicative white stable noise, or more generally by multiplicative heavy-tailed white L\'evy noise.
+Existence of solutions (and in some cases uniqueness) has been considered in works such as \cite{B2013, BCL2023, C2017b, C2017, M2021, M2002, YZ2017}.
+Path properties have been studied in \cite{CDH2019, YZ2017}, and intermittency in \cite{BCL2023, CK2019}.
+With the exception of \cite{M2002} and \cite{YZ2017}, however, these works consider equations with Lipschitz noise coefficients, which excludes \eqref{e_spde1} when $\gamma < 1$.
+More general work on equations with L\'evy noise, e.g. the Hilbert space-valued solution theory of \cite{PZbook}, also tend to exclude equations such as \eqref{e_spde1}, except when $\gamma = 1$.
 The literature on solutions to \eqref{e_spde1} with $\gamma < 1$, especially concerning their path properties, is therefore quite sparse.
-We discuss the existing work shortly.
+We discuss the existing work in greater detail shortly.